Find the right immigration lawyer for you easily and efficiently!

 Notes regarding the health statement:

-• If have a health issue included on the form, it will not automatically disqualify you from getting a license.
+- A health issue included on the form will not automatically disqualify you from getting a license.

-• You must notify the licensing authority of changes to your health, such as heart disease, nervous system conditions, skeletal system conditions, changes in vision or hearing.
+- You must notify the licensing authority of changes to your health, such as heart disease, nervous system conditions, skeletal system conditions, or changes in vision or hearing.

 Step 3: Photo & Eyesight Test